drawbuildplay/blog/content/blog/building-a-home-tips-for-the-final-walkthrough.md

 +++
 categories = ["home-building"]
 date = "2019-04-09T00:00:00-04:00"
 description = "60 Building a Home Ideas for the Final Builder Walkthrough to help you build a dream home without the drama.
-A new construction home gets you your dream home, but get in front of the nightmares by knowing what to look for before you close on your future home." keywords = ["building"] title = "Building a Home Tips for the Final Walkthrough" [images]
+A new construction home gets you your dream home, but get in front of the issues by knowing what to look for before you close on your future home with our free home buying checklist." keywords = ["building"] title = "Building a Home Tips for the Final Walkthrough" [images]